 This post is being regularly updated thanks the continuous input I get from some awesome travelers.
-All the information you see here is based on the latest updates from 2018.
+All the information you see here is based on the latest updates.
 If you have any further information, kindly let me know because, in Pakistan, rules do change quickly!

 If you ever decide to travel to Pakistan, I promise you that you will have the adventure of your lifetime.

 From hitchhiking on tractors and psychedelic trucks to driving over extremely narrow mountain roads built on a cliff 1,500 meters high, soldiers who voluntarily give you their AK-47 for taking a photo, the most striking landscape and the fact that you can camp in the middle of a paradise completely by yourself.

 Traveling to Pakistan is, definitely, the ultimate experience and adventure.

 However, this isn’t particularly an easy place to travel in.
 Going on a trip to Pakistan requires a little bit of preparation, as well as quite a lot of things to know beforehand.

 Normally, I would include this kind of information in a generic travel guide, together with a travel itinerary.
 However, there is so much to say about Pakistan that I decided to write a separate article about it.